dev4press/coreactivity/readme.txt

 * New: option to control the visibility of the IPv4 address in the log
 * New: settings for metadata exceptions with some default values
 * New: show number of new logged entries in the admin bar menu
+* Edit: logs live updates time is now set to 10 seconds
 * Edit: blog dashboard in multisite network updated and improved
 * Edit: various updates and improvements to the logs and live updates
 * Edit: improvements to the page header current IPs integration
 * Edit: improvements to the admin bar menu display
 * Edit: reorganized scheduled jobs code into own class `Jobs`
 * Edit: Dev4Press Library 4.7
+* Fix: logs panel bulk removal of selected entries not working
 * Fix: issue with the wrong URLs for actions in the live log items
 * Fix: few issues related to the PHP 8.3